GStreamer/gstreamer/markdown/design/decodebin.md

     sorted by rank.

   - **'autoplug-select'**:

         gint user_function (GstElement* decodebin, GstPad* pad, GstCaps*caps, GValueArray* factories);

-    This signal is fired once autoplugging has got a list of compatible GstElementFactory.
-The signal is emitted with the GstCaps of the source pad and a pointer on the GValueArray of compatible factories.
+    This signal is fired once autoplugging has got a list of compatible `GstElementFactory`.
+The signal is emitted with the `GstCaps` of the source pad and a pointer on the GValueArray of compatible factories.

     The callback should return the index of the elementfactory in
     @factories that should be tried next.

     If the callback returns -1, the autoplugging process will stop as if no compatible factories were found.